DevOpsPlayground/Hands-on-with-Hashicorps-Vault/README.md

 `vault read -field=url secret/application`

-## Step 2 - Use environment variable from the application
+## 2 - Use environment variable from the application

-### Run the application a first time
+### 2.1 - Run the application a first time

 `python base.py`